JamFox/docs.jamfox.dev/docs/content/devops/gitbasics.md

 So let's say that your friend did delete some files from your project, now you can undo that reverting the commit where the files were deleted!

-## Traveing in time AND space with git
+## Traveling in time AND space with git

 Another powerful feature of git is the concept of **branches**.
 Creating a branch means creating another copy of your project inside the project itself with it's own change tracking.
 This is especially useful for just trying new changes out without breaking the code in the default branch.